 Often unexpected serious personal issues can affect a student's academic progress, this can be a family situation, bereavement, health issues, accident, and you’re not able to study, attend class or do assessments.
 If this happens it is important you let the relevant academic staff know so this can be noted, if necessary, at the Exam Boards when your marks are being considered.

-The Personal Circumstances Form (PC1) is the process by is the process by which you can describe your situation and also enclose independent supporting evidence from a Doctor, Counsellor, a Chaplain, or other professional.
-This must be sent to your Exams Office within two days of sitting your final exam or at the same time as an assignment is due.
+The Personal Circumstances Form (PC1) is the process by which you can describe your situation and also enclose independent supporting evidence from a Doctor, Counsellor, a Chaplain, or other professional.
+This must be sent to your Exams Office within three days of sitting your final exam or at the same time as an assignment is due.

 Remember that it is not possible to submit a PC1 after your results are published.

 Where it is found that a student tries to gain an unfair advantage over others by various prohibited means it is considered ‘academic misconduct’.
-‘Cheating’ and ‘Plagiarism’ are examples of academic misconduct and there is a whole raft of procedures that are applied when it is suspected that this occurred.
+‘Cheating’ and ‘Plagiarism’ are examples of academic misconduct and a breach of academic integrity.
+There is a whole raft of procedures that are applied if it is suspected that this may have taken place.